AIR RAIDS and V1 FLYING BOMBS

-I witnessed an horrendous mid-air aircraft collision while on a wartime holiday at Blackpool (and celebrating my birthday) in August 1941.
-My family had just alighted from a tram near Blackpool Tower after visiting the South Shore Pleasure Beach when we heard a tremendous explosion above -- what turned out to be a mid-air collision between a Botha observation aircraft and a Boulton Paul "Defiant" fighter involved in training exercises.
+There was a horrendous mid-air aircraft collision over Blackpool in August 1941.
+I was on a wartime holiday there celebrating my birthday and had just alighted from a tram near Blackpool Tower after visiting the South Shore Pleasure Beach when there was a tremendous explosion above -- what turned out to be a mid-air collision between a Botha observation aircraft and a Boulton Paul "Defiant" fighter involved in training exercises.
 The main fuselage section of the Botha crashed into the crowded Blackpool Central Railway Station causing an enormous amount of destruction.
 Numerous holiday makers and Station staff were killed by the impact and the ensuing conflagration.
 The tail section broke away and impacted in the sea just off-shore and an engine fell into a town street.
 The "Defiant" crashed into a private home destroying it but sparing the occupants.
 All crew members of both aircraft perished.
 This crash is chronicled at:

 An aircraft crash occurred in the Burnley area in mid-war.
 In 1942 an American P38 (Lockheed Lightning) fighter, which was was part of a flight of several on a training exercise, crashed in the woods near Cliviger.
 A school mate and I got to the crash location before the Police and Home Guard arrived to cordon it off.
 This crash is chronicled at:

 Another crash occurred in the Burnley area toward the end of the war.
 In the late afternoon of Monday, 19 February, 1945 an American B24 Liberator bomber crashed on the moors just outside Burnley (Black Hameldon).
 This crash is chronicled at: